Native Plant Sale

 Nearly 100 varieties of native perennials, grasses, shrubs, and tree-friendly vines will be available online for purchase.
 Plants can be picked up in the following weeks at our Kendeda Center during a designated time slot.

 Included in the sale are great bird and butterfly-friendly species, as well as many species of vines, ferns and grasses.
-The selection also showcases many of the native perennial wildflowers that are planted within the Atlanta BeltLine Arboretum.
+The selection also showcases many of the native perennial wildflowers that are planted within the Atlanta Beltline Arboretum.

 Frequently Asked Questions